Yogi's Great Escape: Plot

 Next they find themselves in a western ghost town.
-Apparently the only remaining resident is the sheriff, Quick Draw McGraw, who mistakes Yogi and Boo Boo for bank robbers Bandit Bear and Li'l Brother Bear and throws them in jail along with the three cubs.
+Apparently the only remaining resident is the sheriff, Quick Draw McGraw, who mistakes Yogi and Boo Boo for bank robbers Bandit Bear and Li'l Brother Bear and throws them in jail (since Quick Draw didn't know it was Yogi and Boo Boo after only identifying them by their appearances instead of their voices) along with the three cubs.
 The Lone Raiders, another club in league with the Bike Brigade, help spring Yogi from jail and capture the real robbers, who turn out to be close look-alikes to Yogi and Boo Boo.

 Yogi and his friends then find themselves on the bayou.
 Wally Gator, another zoo fugitive, inhabits a spooky steamboat, complete with ghostly illusions intended to scare away zookeepers.
 He takes in Yogi and his friends and serves them a fabulous dinner.
 When Ranger Smith, Trapper, and Yapper show up, Wally and the bears attempt to scare them away.
 However, the sudden appearance of a real ghost makes everyone run for their lives.
 While the anonymous ghost pursues the hunters, Yogi and his friends are rescued by another club, the Swamp Foxes.

-The Supercar next stops at a carnival where the bears meet up with Yogi's old friend Snagglepuss.
-Snagglepuss hides the bears from Ranger Smith by disguising them in his stage show of Egyptian dancers.
-When Ranger Smith sees through the disguises, the bears escape to a hot air balloon and take off.
+The Supercar next stops at a carnival where the bears meet Yogi's old friend Snagglepuss.
+Snagglepuss hides the bears from Ranger Smith by disguising them in his Little Egypt stage show.
+When Ranger Smith sees through the disguises, the bears escape in a hot air balloon.

 As the balloon floats across the country, Ranger Smith and his cohorts follow in hot pursuit.
 After the Trapper and Yapper attempt to grapple the balloon from the top of Mount Rushmore, they fall and are not seen again.
 The balloon finally snags on the antenna of the Empire State Building in a dense fog.
 Ranger Smith approaches the balloon in a helicopter and hands Yogi a telephone; the President of the United States tells Yogi that he is not going to let Jellystone Park close after all, and that Yogi and his friends may return to their home.